vives-project-xp/Snot/mbed/README.md

 They way we work with the card is we first use the helper.set... method to set each card with default values for everyone of them.

-By first chagning every cards keyA to sector2 to other than manufacturers default key and put password in the 8th block.
+By first changing every cards keyA to sector2 to other than manufacturers default key and put password in the 8th block.